fortrabbit/blog/new-platform-beta.md

   emoji: 👯‍♀️👯‍♂️
   color: rgba(255, 225, 0, 1)
   textColor: rgba(155, 125, 0, 1)
-  text: We are thrilled, but also scared
+  text: We are thrilled, but also so scared.
   caption: BETA is Greek for 'still doesn't work.'
 head:
   meta: